dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 The most important part in this area is to use [inputs_for/2](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html#inputs_for/2) to display the association data.
 I pulled this part out into a component stored in `tracks_component.html.heex` because it felt cleaner but it's not necessary.

-Note the comprehension that loop over the tracks and displays each one.
+Note the comprehension that loops over the tracks and displays each one.
 The `phx-click` event and `phx-value-temp-id` attributes for removing a track are seen here, as well as the `phx-click` attribute for adding a track.
 These bubble up to the LiveView in `edit.ex`.

 {% highlight jsp %}
 <div>